portworx/px-docs/getting-started/px-licensing.md

 **UPGRADE NOTES**:

-* The "Trial" license can be upgraded into a "PX-Enterprise" license by contacting [Portworx support](support@portworx.com), and activating via the "activation code" or via the license file (see [PX-Enterprise](#px-enterprise-license) below for details)
+* The "Trial" license can be upgraded into a "PX-Enterprise" license by contacting support@portworx.com, and activating via the "activation code" or via the license file (see [PX-Enterprise](#px-enterprise-license) below for details)
 * The "Trial" license itself cannot be upgraded or extended with another "Trial", or downgraded into "PX-Developer" license.